Orange Shirt Day is about changing the legacy

 The KAIROS Steering Committee Holds a Year of Prayer

-On March 11, 2020, the KAIROS Steering Committee began Year of Prayer: Holding Close to our Hearts for the persons, families and communities connected to The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, and the National Student Memorial Register of children who didn’t come home from Indian Residential Schools.
+On March 11, 2020, the KAIROS Steering Committee began a Year of Prayer: Holding Close to our Hearts for the persons, families and communities connected to The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, and the National Student Memorial Register of children who didn’t come home from Indian Residential Schools.

 This initiative is meant to honour, pray, listen with open hearts, and discern how we might continue to respond to the Final Report’s Calls for Justice and reconciliation.
 The Steering Committee members pray weekly at noon on Wednesdays, holding the affected families close to their hearts.
 If you are in leadership at a church, you are invited to use this prayer in your Sunday worship on September 27 and everyone is invited to circulate it in advance of Wednesday, September 30th.